unccd/Prais4-reporting-manual/SO1.md

 - **Use of existing data and tools**: Countries use pre-identified polygons (e.g., from forest fire, mining, or overgrazing zones) and national degradation maps integrated into their Land Degradation Neutrality Decision Support System (LDN DSS).
 - **Convergence of evidence**: Some countries apply a multicriteria analysis in the LDN DSS, combining various indicators (e.g., erosion, salinization, biomass loss, NPP decline) to identify priority areas through evidence convergence.

-Brightspots are generally associated with areas where countries have implemented sustainable land management (SLM) practices, and actual improvements have been noted.
+Brightspots are generally associated with areas where countries have implemented sustainable land management (SLM) practices, and actual improvements on the ground have been noted.

 Knowledge about location and type of hotspots/brightspots may facilitate the development of plans of action to redress degradation, including through the conservation, rehabilitation, restoration and sustainable management of land resources.